Old Republic International (ORI)

 Return on equity (ROE) is a crucial yardstick for insurance companies, measuring their ability to generate returns on the capital provided by shareholders.
 Insurers that consistently deliver superior ROE tend to create more value for their investors over time through strategic capital allocation and shareholder-friendly policies.

-Over the last five years, Old Republic International has averaged an ROE of 15.6%, impressive for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
+Over the last five years, Old Republic International has averaged an ROE of 14.7%, healthy for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
 This is a bright spot for Old Republic International.

-12. Key Takeaways from Old Republic International’s Q3 Results
+12. Key Takeaways from Old Republic International’s Q4 Results

 13. Is Now The Time To Buy Old Republic International?

-Old Republic International’s business quality ultimately falls short of our standards.
-For starters, its revenue growth was uninspiring over the last five years.
-And while its solid ROE suggests it has grown profitably in the past, the downside is its estimated sales for the next 12 months are weak.
-On top of that, its projected EPS for the next year is lacking.
+We see the value of companies helping consumers, but in the case of Old Republic International, we’re out.
+To kick things off, its revenue growth was uninspiring over the last five years.
+And while its solid ROE suggests it has grown profitably in the past, the downside is its projected EPS for the next year is lacking.
+On top of that, its BVPS growth was weak over the last five years.